 This isn’t a sign you shouldn’t retire.
 It’s a sign you should think about it explicitly before you do.
 Specifically:

-People who answer these questions before they retire make the transition far more smoothly than those who discover the identity question after leaving.
-The former are proactive; the latter are scrambling.
-The difference is not the experience, it’s the preparation.
+People who answer these questions before they retire tend to make the transition more smoothly than those who discover the identity question after leaving.
+The difference isn’t the experience itself, it’s the preparation.

 Structure: the hidden architecture of daily life

-Work imposes structure on your life whether you like it or not: a reason to be somewhere at a specific time, a sequence of tasks, a predictable week.
+Work imposes structure on your life whether you like it or not.
+A reason to be somewhere at a specific time, a sequence of tasks, a predictable week.
 Most people don’t value this until it disappears.
-Without intentional replacement, the absence of structure is one of the primary contributors to the restlessness, low mood and drift that characterise difficult retirement adjustments.
+Without intentional replacement, the absence of structure is one of the main contributors to the restlessness, low mood, and drift that characterise difficult retirement adjustments.

-The key is not to recreate a work-like schedule.
+The key isn’t to recreate a work-like schedule.
 That would miss the point of retirement entirely.
 It’s to have enough recurring structure to provide rhythm and prevent the blurring of days into weeks into months.
-Practically, this means having before you retire:
+Practically, this means having in place before you retire:

-This is not a rigid timetable.
-It’s a minimum viable structure.
-The rest of the week should be genuinely unscheduled.
-That’s what retirement is for.
-But without the minimum structure, unscheduled time gradually becomes aimless time, which becomes low-grade malaise.
+This isn’t a rigid timetable.
+It’s a baseline.
+The rest of the week should be genuinely unscheduled, that’s what retirement is for.
+But without the baseline, unscheduled time gradually becomes aimless time, which becomes low-grade malaise.

-The most effective approach: build this structure before you retire, not after.
-Have commitments in place from day one rather than spending the first three months trying to construct them from scratch while simultaneously adjusting to the psychological shift of no longer working.
+The most effective approach we see: build this structure before you retire, not after.
+Have commitments in place from day one rather than spending the first three months trying to construct them from scratch while also adjusting to the psychological shift of no longer working.

 Your relationships: how will retirement change them?